 International Support Team

 If you're currently outside New Zealand we can still help you.
-Find out more on this page on the Wellington University International website.
+Find out more on the Wellington University International website.

 Paying your fees

-If you are facing difficulties paying your tuition fees on time, contact the Student Fees Advisors via email@example.com.
+If you are facing difficulties paying your tuition fees on time, contact the Student Fees Advisors through email@example.com.
 However, to be eligible for the Fee Paying Student Visa, Immigration New Zealand requires: